SiteTrust AI Disclosure Standard v1.0

 Organizations must provide training to employees on AI transparency practices, policies, and their responsibilities.

-Tier 3 certification represents the highest level of AI transparency and governance.
-This tier is designed for organizations with high-risk AI systems or strict regulatory requirements.
+Audit represents the highest level of AI disclosure review.
+This level is designed for organizations with higher-risk AI systems, procurement scrutiny, or strict regulatory documentation needs.

-Organizations must meet all Tier 2 requirements as a foundation.
+Organizations must meet all Verify requirements as a foundation.

 3.3.3 Real-Time Monitoring